-in today’s lesson, I am going to teach you all about past continuous tense in Urdu and Hindi languages.
+in today’s lesson, I am going to teach you all about the past continuous tense in the Urdu language.

 - I was waiting for the bus.